canismarko/xanespy/docs/analysis.rst

 In order to acquire reliable spectra, **it is important that the frames be aligned properly**.
-Thermal expansion, motor slop, sample damage and imperfect microscope alignment can all cause frames to be misaligned. **It is often necessary to align the frames before performing any of the subsequent steps.**
+Thermal expansion, motor slop, sample damage and imperfect microscope alignment can all cause frames to be misaligned. **It is almost always necessary to align the frames before performing any of the subsequent steps.**

 This is done with the